Agbaji scores 20 and No. 6 Kansas tops Oklahoma State 76-62

 - Ochai AgbajiBasketball player

-LAWRENCE, Kan.
-(AP) Ochai Agbaji scored 20 points and No. 6 Kansas saw all five starters score in double figures in a 76-62 victory over Oklahoma State on Monday night.
+LAWRENCE, Kan.- Ochai Agbaji scored 20 points and No. 6 Kansas saw all five starters score in double figures in a 76-62 victory over Oklahoma State on Monday night.

 Kansas, which wore throwback jerseys from the 1921-22 season, the year the Jayhawks won their first Helms Foundation national championship, pulled away late in the first half and never was threatened in the second half.